 - Digital education platforms (DEPs) are a collection of software and tools designed for schools.

-- DEPs are extremely useful for online teaching and learning, meaning they can be of great help during the pandemic.
+- DEPs are extremely useful for online teaching and learning, meaning they can be of great help during and beyond the pandemic.

-- In the wake of coronavirus, the DfE is offering schools funding to set up one of the two main DEPs: Google’s G Suite for Education, or Microsoft’s Office 365.
+- In the wake of Covid-19, the DfE is offering schools funding to set up one of the two main DEPs: Google’s G Suite for Education, or Microsoft 365 Education.
 Both platforms are free to use.

 - The platforms offer benefits long beyond the pandemic.
 We’ve highlighted some of the key features above.